ErnestoRB/usePosition/README.md

 This hook helps to know if a element has changed its position on the screen.
 Relies on requestAnimationFrame and boundingClientRect, so it should work on most modern browsers.

+The data returned is a DOMRect object and some extra values I consider important.
+Check the [reference](#reference)

 ## Demo

 The demo can be viewed [here on stackblitz](https://stackblitz.com/edit/react-ts-ouyepc?devToolsHeight=33&file=App.tsx)